Anonymous-Ekansh/Anonymous-Ekansh/README.md

 At **Kinexis**, I architected a campus networking platform that reached 500+ active users across 18+ departments.
 With **MealMate**, I shipped a cross-platform React Native app with real-time group state.
 With **PolyIntel**, I built a prediction market intelligence terminal with live anomaly detection and cross-market correlation.

-I'm currently the **Technical Lead at TEDx Shiv Nadar University**, owning all AV infrastructure and livestream execution.

 **Open To:** SWE Internships (2026/2027) · Quant Research Roles · Open-Source Collaboration

 <br clear="right"/>